openid/eKYC-IDA/openid-ida-verified-claims.md

      * `assurance_type`: Optional.
 String denoting which part of the `assurance_process` the evidence fulfils.
     * `assurance_classification`: Optional.
 String reflecting how the `evidence` has been classified or measured as required by the `trust_framework`.
     * `evidence_ref`: Optional.
 JSON array of the evidence being referred to.
 When present this array shall have at least one member.
       * `check_id`: Required.
 Identifier referring to the `check_id` key used in the `check_details` element of members of the `evidence` array.
-The claims provider shall ensure that `check_id` is present in the `check_details` when `evidence_ref` element is used.
+The claim provider shall ensure that `check_id` is present in the `check_details` when `evidence_ref` element is used.
       * `evidence_metadata`: Optional.
 Object indicating any meta data about the `evidence` that is required by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.
 It has the following sub-elements:
         * `evidence_classification`: Optional.
 String indicating how the process demonstrated by the `check_details` for the `evidence` is classified by the `assurance_process` in order to demonstrate compliance with the `trust_framework`.

 * `time`: Optional.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date and time when the identity verification process took place.
 This time might deviate from (a potentially also present) `document/time` element since the latter represents the time when a certain evidence was checked whereas this element represents the time when the process was completed.
 Moreover, the overall verification process and evidence verification can be conducted by different parties (see `document/verifier`).
 Presence of this element might be required for certain trust frameworks.

 * `verification_process`: Optional.
-Unique reference to the identity verification process as performed by the claims provider.
+Unique reference to the identity verification process as performed by the claim provider.
 Used for identifying and retrieving details in case of disputes or audits.
 Presence of this element might be required for certain trust frameworks.

 * `evidence`: Optional.
-JSON array containing information about the evidence the claims provider used to verify the end-user's identity as separate JSON objects.
+JSON array containing information about the evidence the claim provider used to verify the end-user's identity as separate JSON objects.
 Every object contains the property `type` which determines the type of the evidence.
-The claims recipient uses this information to process the `evidence` property appropriately.
+The claim recipient uses this information to process the `evidence` property appropriately.

 Important: Implementations shall ignore any sub-element not defined in this specification or extensions of this specification.